labex-labs/open-source-labs/flask/flask-tutorial/lab-blueprints-and-views/step2.md

 # Register the Blueprint

-To use the Blueprint in your Flask application, you need to register it with the application.
-In the factory function of your Flask application, import the Blueprint module and register it using the `app.register_blueprint()` function.
+After creating the blueprint, we need to register it with our application.
+This is done in the application factory function in `flaskr/__init__.py`.

 ```python
 # flaskr/__init__.py